giganoto/monolith/minutes_of_meetings/minutes_of_meetings.md

-## This file consists of documentation of every scrum meeting we do while building Giganoto's.
+## This file consists of documentation of every scrum meeting we do while building Giganoto's website.
 We are working under the guidance of Shanu Khera, founder of Giganoto.

 ### Date: 10/05/2023 Time: 10:30 PM Location: On Google Meet